jporeilly/DC--Demo/01--Pre-flight/preflight.md

-## <font color='red'>Preflight - Hardware & Utils</font>
+## <font color='red'>LDC 7.0 Preflight - Hardware & Utils</font>

-The following pre-requisites configure the Pentaho Server and Data Integration 9.3.
+The following pre-requisites configure the Data Catalog 7.0.

-Prerequisites for the Pentaho Server 9.3 machine:
+Prerequisites for the LDC 7.0 machine:
 * Docker
-* Docker Compose
 * Harbor

+* k3s - Rancher

 <font color='teal'>This section is for reference only.
 These tasks have already been completed.</font>

 ---

-<em>Install Docker, Docker-Compose & Harbor</em>
+<em>Install Docker & Harbor</em>

-The following script prepares an Ubuntu 20.04 machine for Containers - including Harbor and Chartmuseum.
+The following script prepares an Ubuntu 20.04 machine for LDC 7.0 - including Harbor and Chartmuseum.
 This script installs Harbor with an HTTP connection, Clair, and the Chart Repository Service.
 It does not install Notary, which requires HTTPS.

 ``run the script:``